AdriMottainai/convertiq/README.md

   <img src="data_streamlit/Convertiq_banner.png" alt="ConvertIQ Banner" width="600"/>
 </p>

 **ConvertIQ** predicts whether an e-commerce user will make a purchase within the next 2 days, based on their browsing behavior.
-The project covers the full ML pipeline: data processing, feature engineering, model training, API deployment, and a web interface.
+The project covers the full ML pipeline: data processing, feature engineering, model training, API deployment, and a simple web interface.

 > Final project for Le Wagon Data Science & AI bootcamp (team of 4).
 > The entire project was built without AI assistance for learning purposes, except for this README and some test notebooks.